grtcdr/paspio/README.md

 paspio "liuLe9ohjub8hu2ie"
 ```

-If you're wishing to use it in your own project(s), i.e. as a library, add the following to your project's
+If you're wishing to use it in your own project(s), i.e. as a library, then add the following to your project's
-`Cargo.toml` and have a look at the [documentation](https://docs.rs/paspio/latest/paspio/) while you're at it.
+`Cargo.toml`:

 ```
 paspio = "0.2"